Audioooo/editor-on-fire/README.md

 https://github.com/raynebc/editor-on-fire/tree/wiki

 MP3 decoding and OGG encoding capabilities will require LAME and Vorbis Tools to be installed manually, otherwise EOF will warn that applicable features are disabled.

+# Audioooo fork #

+This version features Rocksmith friendly features such as notes playing a sound even when mTones are off, handshape marker marks all the way up to the next note of last selected note and other features I forgot!
+This is my first time using Github so let me know if I broke something!